 In most cases it is a simple procedure and should not require more than 15 minutes from start to finish.

-The only people who are authorized to replace, install, or work on water meters are City employees.
-All employees replacing the water meters will be accompanied with City identification and will be travelling in clearly marked city vehicles.
-In some instances, the City employee at your door may be working in a team and, therefore, the vehicle may be down the street and not exactly outside of your house.
+The only people who are authorized to replace, install, or work on water meters are City employees, or our authorized contractor.
+Currently, the City of London is in contraact with Emco Corporation to help replace some water meters.
+All employees replacing the water meters, either City or Emco, will be accompanied with proper identification and will be travelling in clearly marked City or Emco vehicles.
+In some instances, the employee at your door may be working in a team and, therefore, the vehicle may be down the street and not exactly outside of your house.

 Yes.
 Virtually all water meters in the City of London are located inside our customer’s premises.